npcode15/Calculator/README.md

-# MiscJavaProjects
+# Simple calculator

-Simple calculator.
 Calulator allows you to operate on result in a successive manner.